Samuele-Barbiera/kubb-gen-openapi-script/README.md

 The script uses the following modules:

-fs: Node.js built-in module for file system operations.
+bun.file: Node.js built-in module for file system operations.
 yaml: A module for parsing and stringifying YAML data.

 ### Functions